mafintosh/directory-index-html/README.md

 * Check if the path ends with a `/`
 * See if `entry.type === 'directory'`
 * See if `entry.mode` specifies a directory

+`serverDescription` an optional string describing the server that is included at the bottom of your page

 ## Demo